Sergei Aleinikov: Playing career

 Aleinikov was born in Minsk, Belarusian SSR.
 He played for the USSR national football team, making 73 appearances, scoring six goals, from 1984 to 1991, and was in the Soviet squad that made the final of Euro 1988, losing to the Netherlands 0–2.
 He also played for the CIS in 1992 and earned 4 caps for Belarus after the independence of Belarus, earning his final cap against Luxembourg in a Euro 1996 qualifier in 1994.

 He joined Dinamo Minsk in 1981 and won the USSR championship the following season.
-The midfielder then joined Juventus F.C. in 1989, and won the UEFA Cup and Coppa Italia in 1990.
+The midfielder then joined Juventus FC in 1989, and won the UEFA Cup and Coppa Italia in 1990.
 He signed for U.S. Lecce in 1990, and in 1992 went to Japan to play for Gamba Osaka.
 He finished his career with Swedish side IK Oddevold in 1996.

 In November 2003, to celebrate UEFA's Jubilee, he was selected as the Golden Player of Belarus by the Football Federation of Belarus as their most outstanding player of the past 50 years.